MysteryGenius/syte.io/content/listings/flock-cafe.md

 description: This is a nice cafe for you to flock to haha get it we so funny right
 affordability: "$"
 title: Flock Cafe
-splash_image: ''
+splash_image: "/uploads/flockc.jpeg"
 location_scout: []
 slots:
-- slot: Weekday, 9am ~ 6pm
+- slot: Mon-Thurs, 12pm-2pm
 address: "#01-25 Tiong Bahru Estate, Moh Guan Terrace, Block 78, 162078"

 ---